 45.0135 Division of Insurance Fraud Prevention.

-(1) initiate inquiries and conduct investigations when the division has reason to believe that insurance fraud has been or is being committed;
+(3) initiate inquiries and conduct investigations when the division has reason to believe that insurance fraud has been or is being committed; and

-(4) report incidents of alleged insurance fraud disclosed by its investigations to appropriate law enforcement authorities, including, but not limited to, the attorney general, county attorneys, and to any other appropriate law enforcement, administrative, regulatory, or licensing agency, and to assemble evidence, prepare charges, and otherwise assist any law enforcement authority having jurisdiction.
+(4) report incidents of alleged insurance fraud disclosed by its investigations to appropriate law enforcement agencies, including, but not limited to, the attorney general, county attorneys, or any other appropriate law enforcement or regulatory agency, and shall assemble evidence, prepare charges, and otherwise assist any law enforcement authority having jurisdiction.

 Subd.
 3. Evidence, documentation, and related materials.
 If the division seeks evidence, documentation, and related materials pertinent to an investigation, and the matter is located outside of this state, the division may designate representatives, including officials of the state where the matter is located, to secure the matter or inspect the matter on its behalf.

 Subd.
 4. Confidentiality and immunity.
 The provisions of chapter 13, including, but not limited to, section 13.82, apply to the classification, disclosure, and collection of data relating to the Division of Insurance Fraud Prevention.

 Subd.
 5. Annual report on activities and cost-effectiveness.
 The Division of Insurance Fraud Prevention shall maintain records and information in order to produce an annual report of its activities as may be prescribed by the commissioner of commerce.
 The commissioner shall report annually to the house and senate standing committees with jurisdiction over insurance issues as to the activities of the division and the cost-effectiveness of the programs established by the division.